 There are many great gourd activities for kids, such as growing a gourd birdhouse, but using gourds for maracas is a simple way to start gourd crafting and is suitable (with adult supervision) for a wide age group.
 Click here for more info.

 Using gardens to teach math makes the topic more engaging to kids.
 Teaching math with gardening gives kids hands-on interactions with the theories and provides them with a fun experience they will remember.
 Click here for more info.

-Gardening isn?t all work, and there are a myriad of garden projects that you can engage your kids in that are just plain fun.
+Gardening isn't all work, and there is a myriad of garden projects that you can engage your kids in that are just plain fun.
 An interesting project for kids is scratching names in garden veggies.
 Read this article to learn about personalizing pumpkins.

-Teaching kids about caterpillars informs them of the cycle of life and importance of all living things.
-Get some tips on how to raise butterflies in this article and help your kids enjoy the miracle of transformation from caterpillar to butterfly.
+Teaching kids about caterpillars shows them the cycle of life and importance of all living things.
+Get tips on how to raise butterflies in this article.

 One thing that I can agree with is that ?kids today don?t have any concept of how and where food comes from.?
 A fun, educational project to teach children about how and where food is grown is through saving seeds with kids.
 Learn more here.

 Not only do school gardens teach children about the importance of environmental stewardship, but they are also beneficial for experiential learning in a number of disciplines.
 Read more here.